 When to File

-The deadline is April 15.
-The earliest we recommend you file your taxes is February 1.
+The federal deadline is April 18 if you earned US income in 2022.
+Confirm the deadline for the state(s) you will need to file taxes in.
+The earliest we recommend you file your taxes is mid-February.
 If you are unable to file your forms by the deadline, you must submit an application for Automatic Extension of Time to File Your Tax Return to the IRS.

 How to File